szobov/szobov.github.io/_drafts/ssh-port-forwarding-to-make-3d-printer-accessible-online.md

 ## What is the problem?

 Since I've bought a 3D-printer ([Ender 3](https://www.creality3d.shop/products/creality3d-ender-3-pro-high-precision-3d-printer)) I wanted to print remotely.
-Think you know, it takes quite long time to print something, so I want this machine to work, even when I'm not in home.
+I think you all know, that it takes quite long time to print something, so I want this machine to work even when I'm not in home.

-I use an [OctoPrint](https://github.com/foosel/OctoPrint) server instance and it has a very reach **web-page** to access the 3D-printer.
-Due to it's **web**-page I can make it available online for the remote control.
+I use an [OctoPrint](https://github.com/foosel/OctoPrint) server instance and it has a very reach **web-page** to access to the printer.
+Due to it's the **web**-page I can make it available online for the remote control.

-My [ISP](https://www.sknt.ru/) provides free Static IPv4/6 address, and I could use it, but I don't want to deal with all this security configurations to prevent everyone from access to the printer.
+My [ISP](https://www.sknt.ru/) provides free Static IPv4/6 address and I could use it, but I don't want to deal with all this security configurations to prevent everyone from access to the printer.
 There is also one alternative, even suggested by official [documentation](http://docs.octoprint.org/en/master/features/accesscontrol.html) -- it's [VPN](https://en.wikipedia.org/wiki/Virtual_private_network).
 And yes, it's nice, but to be frank, I've already configured the [OpenVPN](https://openvpn.net/) instance, so I don't feel it's a simplest solution.

 To add more context, the **OctoPrint** server run on small computer on [Ubuntu 18.04](https://elinux.org/BeagleBoardUbuntu#eMMC:_All_BeagleBone_Variants_with_eMMC).
-I also have a small virtual server in [Digital Ocean](https://www.digitalocean.com/) that run on **Ubuntu**.
-They both have the [SSH](https://en.wikipedia.org/wiki/Secure_Shell) server and client out of the box, so why don't I use it to provide and easiest and secure access to my printer?
+I also have a small virtual $5 server in [Digital Ocean](https://www.digitalocean.com/) that run on **Ubuntu**.
+That servers have both the [SSH](https://en.wikipedia.org/wiki/Secure_Shell) server and client out of the box, so why don't I use it to provide and easiest and secure access to my printer?

 ![setup](/assets/images/ssh-port-forwarding-to-make-3d-printer-accessible-online/3d-printer.jpg)